aozkirli/failure-to-replicate-a-superiority-effect-in-crowding/README.md

 ## Attribution and Citation
-This dataset accompanies the following publication:
-REF
+This dataset accompanies the study entitled "Failure to replicate the superiority effect in crowding." by Ozkirli, A., Pascucci, D., & Herzog, M.H.
+(2025).
-If you use this dataset, please cite the article as follows:
+If you use this dataset, please cite the article properly.

-REF
+## variables
 The csv file includes cleaned "error" variable, along with raw data (participantid, condition, block, reliabilityT, reliabilityF, theta, resp, rt, flankerMinusTarget).
 The variables represent:
 - participantid : unique identifier for the participants
 - condition: flanked (vertical_2-flanker) or unflanked (vertical_0-flanker)